laenzlinger/go-midi-rtp/README.md

 ## TODO

-WARNING: THIS IMPLEMENTATION IS INCOMPLETE AND WORK IN PROGRESS
+WARNING: THIS IMPLEMENTATION IS INCOMPLETE AND WORK IN PROGRESS The API is not yet stable and will change in future.

 The implementation is planned to continue with the following tasks